International trade in goods

 Statistics are published for each declaring country with respect to each partner country, for several product classifications.
 One of the most commonly used product classifications is the standard international trade classification (SITC Rev. 4) of the United Nations (UN); this allows a comparison of international trade statistics to be made on a worldwide basis.

 Statistics on the international trade of goods are used extensively by decision makers at an international, EU and national level.
 Businesses may use international trade data to carry out market research and define their commercial strategy.
-International trade statistics are also used by EU institutions in their preparation of multilateral and bilateral trade negotiations, for defining and implementing anti-dumping policies, for the purposes of macroeconomic and monetary policies, and in evaluating the progress of the single market, or the integration of European economies.
+Statistics for international trade in goods are also used by EU institutions in their preparation of multilateral and bilateral trade negotiations, for defining and implementing anti-dumping policies, for the purposes of macroeconomic and monetary policies, and in evaluating the progress of the single market, or the integration of European economies.

 The development of trade can be an opportunity for economic growth.
 The EU has a common trade policy, whereby the European Commission negotiates trade agreements and represents the EU’s interests on behalf of its 28 Member States.
-The European Commission consults Member States through an advisory committee which discusses the full range of trade policy issues affecting the EU including multilateral, bilateral and unilateral instruments.
+The European Commission consults EU Member States through an advisory committee which discusses the full range of trade policy issues affecting the EU including multilateral, bilateral and unilateral instruments.
 As such, trade policy is an exclusive power of the EU — so only the EU, and not individual Member States, can legislate on trade matters and conclude international trade agreements.
-This scope extends beyond trade in goods, to cover trade in services, intellectual property and foreign direct investment.
+More recently, this scope has been extended beyond trade in goods, to cover trade in services, intellectual property and foreign direct investment (FDI).

-The EU is in the process of trying to negotiate a trade and investment deal with the United States — the Transatlantic Trade and Investment Partnership (TTIP).
-It is hoped that any future agreement will provide a stimulus to economic growth in both regions.
+The EU is in the process of trying to negotiate a trade and investment deal with the United States — the Transatlantic Trade and Investment Partnership (TTIP); it is hoped that any future agreement will provide a stimulus to economic growth in both regions.
+In February 2017, the European Parliament voted in favour of the Comprehensive Economic and Trade Agreement (CETA) between the EU and Canada (this agreement must be ratified by the national parliaments of the EU Member States before it can take full effect).

 Further Eurostat information